GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 ## Troubleshooting IPsec on Juniper SRX300

-For troubleshooting information, see the <vendor-name><product-name> troubleshooting guide <add link>.
+For troubleshooting information, see the Juniper SRX VPN troubleshooting [guide](https://kb.juniper.net/InfoCenter/index?page=content&id=KB21899&actp=METADATA).
+In this page you will find the JTAC certified resolution guide for SRX VPNs.

-<Add details here about what kind of troubleshooting information can be found in the <vendor-name><product-name> guide.>

 ## Reference documentation

-You can refer to the following <vendor-name><product-name> documentation and Cloud VPN documentation for additional information about both products.
+You can refer to the following Juniper documentation and Cloud VPN documentation for additional information about both products.

 ### GCP documentation